 So you may have come across this page because you have a child who has difficulty with visual tracking, you're an early childhood professional who has noticed changes in children's visual tracking skills over the years, or you are finding it challenging engaging some of your students with their reading.

 Visual tracking refers to the ability of the eyes to be able to move from left to right and up and down - to follow the movement of a moving object (ball, other children, kite) or maintain focus of the eyes on a stationary object (book).

 We use visual tracking to move our eyes from left to right while reading.
 We also use visual tracking when watching cars drive past or when throwing and catching a ball.

 We need visual tracking to read, navigate through busy crowds, avoid knocking into our friends in the playground, putting our toys away in different boxes and containers, picking up small objects.

 1 – Playing spot the difference games

-2 – Finding objects in a tray of sand or ‘search worksheets’
+2 – Finding objects in a tray of sand/rice/water

 3 – Playing with a torch around the room and following the torch with our eyes (with our head still as well as with our head moving)